Partial Conditioning for Inference of Many-Normal-Means with H\"older Constraints: Abstract

 \section{Abstract}

 Inferential models have been proposed for valid and efficient prior-free probabilistic inference.
 As it gradually gained popularity, this theory is subject to further developments for practically challenging problems.
-This paper considers the many-normal-means problem with the means constrained to be in the neighborhood of each other.
-A new method, called partial conditioning, is proposed to generate valid and efficient marginal inference about the individual means.
-It is shown that the method outperforms both a fiducial-counterpart in terms of validity and a conservative-counterpart in terms of efficiency.
+This paper considers the many-normal-means problem with the means constrained to be in the neighborhood of each other\replace{}{, formally represented by a H\"older space.} A new method, called partial conditioning, is proposed to generate valid and efficient marginal inference about the individual means.
+It is shown that the method outperforms both a fiducial-counterpart in terms of validity and a conservative-counterpart in terms of efficiency. \replace{}{We conclude the paper by remarking that a general theory of partial conditioning for inferential models deserves future development.}